A strategic approach to brand architecture and portfolio management

 -

-Imaging systems, monitoring tools, surgical robotics
+Imaging systems, surgical robotics

-2. Benefit Orientation (Differentiation Layer)
+2. Benefit (Differentiation)

-Why should I choose this one?
+Question: Why choose this one?

 Examples: